 At 23 I became hairdresser and I experienced that I (yes, I!) was good at something.
 I could make people look in the mirror and feel amazing about themselves.
 It was so rewarding and still is!

 As I thrived in my work I started to look at myself with more appreciation.
-As a result also my physique changed.
-I saw how loving what you do and loving who you are inside reflects on your outside too.
-I became aware of the connection between mind and body, and fascinated by how they influence each other.
+As a result my physique changed too.
+I saw how loving what you do and loving who you are inside reflects our your outside.
+I became aware of the connection between mind and body and fascinated how they influence each other.